martindesv/oracle-1z0-819/chapter3/README.md

 Class that implements two interfaces that both define a method with same signature needs to override it or code doesn't compile.

 Interface must be functional to be used as a lambda.
 Func. in-face must contain one abstract method.

+private non-static interface method may only be accessed from other private or default methods within interface.

+Interface variables are implicitly public, static, final.

+int Integer = 0; // legal

+Integer int = 0; // illegal, all primitives are reserved words

 Encapsulation: variables private, methods public.